Reducing energy costs for

-Churches and church buildings are often hundreds of years old and can be challenging and expensive to heat.
+Churches and church buildings are often hundreds of years old and can be challenging to heat and power.
 Making selective energy saving improvements can drive down energy costs and greatly enhance warmth and comfort for visitors.

-Many church buildings throughout Sussex and Kent date back hundreds of years and can be very difficult places to keep warm during winter months.
+Church buildings throughout Sussex date back centuries and can be difficult places to keep warm during winter months.

-Upgrading older heating systems and reducing draughts and heat loss can deliver valuable cost savings on monthly energy bills and make it much easier to maintain a comfortable temperature for congregations and event goers.
+Upgrading older heating systems and reducing heat loss can deliver valuable cost savings on monthly energy bills and make it much easier to maintain a comfortable temperature for congregations and event goers.

-Furthermore, churches throughout the UK are being encouraged to engage with the global climate crisis, and taking action to reduce the environmental impact of church buildings will demonstrate foresight and leadership within the local community.
+Furthermore, more and more churches throughout the UK are taking action to reduce their environmental impact and demonstrate foresight and leadership in the local community.

 . . .